asulibraries/repository-landing/README.md

 The redirects are stored in a sqlite3 database file, `redirects.db`, with the schema `CREATE TABLE redirects (source TEXT PRIMARY KEY, target TEXT NOT NULL);`.
 The `source` column stores a the requests' path *without* the leading `/`.
 The `target` column stores the full target URL.

+Building the docker image will do this automatically.
 To load the database manually, install sqlite3, and then run the command `sqlite3 redirects.db < load-redirects.sql`.

-Building the docker image will do this automatically.
+# Building

+The site requires ASU's [unity-bootstrap5 theme library](https://unity.web.asu.edu/@asu/unity-bootstrap-theme/index.html?path=/story/get-started-get-started--page) which is in a private repository.